 Chemical ingredients like BHT, sodium Laureth sulfate, and BHA have been found to cause changes to the biochemistry of aquatic life.
 They reduce the animal plankton population, and sometimes these toxic chemicals result in fish death.

 Even after sewage treatment, some of these chemicals remain in our water supply.

-Let's not forget the carbon footprint of the myriad of fossil fuel-derived materials used in beauty products and packaging.
+Let's not forget the carbon footprint of the myriad of fossil fuel-derived materials used in beauty products and packaging throughout the global cosmetics industry.
 Even with natural ingredients extracted and processed in unsustainable ways, carbon pollution is a significant concern.